nightly-princess/restaurant-menu/CHEATSHEET.md

 know the key name ahead of time.

 ### Does a function return a Promise?
-Not all slow functions do — only ones designed that way (fetch, .json()).
+Not all slow functions do, only ones designed that way (fetch, .json()).
 Older functions like setTimeout use callbacks instead.
 Check MDN's "Return value" section to know for sure.